Council actions

 READ AND FILED

-Council action without a posted tally.
+Other recorded action without a published tally.

 The city is considering a lease agreement with the Fairmount Park Conservancy to manage and maintain parts of Franklin Delano Roosevelt Park.
-This agreement would allow the Conservancy to use, operate, and maintain certain areas of the park.
-The lease would be for multiple years and would have specific terms and conditions.

 April 28, 2026 TO THE PRESIDENT AND MEMBERS OF THE COUNCIL OF THE CITY OF PHILADELPHIA: I am submitting herewith for the consideration of your Honorable Body the following proposed Ordinance: AN ORDINANCE Authorizing the Commissioner of Parks and Recreation, on behalf of the City of Philadelphia, to enter into a multi-year lease agreement with the Fairmount Park Conservancy, under which the City would lease to the Conservancy portions of the City-owned premises known as Franklin Delano Roosevelt Park for the Conservancy's use, operation, management, maintenance, and repair, all under certain terms and conditions.
 I hereby recommend your favorable consideration of this proposed Ordinance.
 Respectfully, Cherelle L. Parker Mayor